slexx1234/multiverse-flextype-theme/readme.md

 1. Copy all files from this repository to folder `site/themes/multiverse`
 2. Move files from folder `site/themes/multiverse/fieldsets` to folder `site/fieldsets`
+3. Move files from folder `site/themes/multiverse/multiverse-plugin` to folder `site/plugins/multiverse`
-3. Create entry with the format `Multiserve Home`, make it the main entry in the content settings.
+4. Create entry with the format `Multiserve Home`, make it the main entry in the content settings.
-4. Create one or more entries with the format `Multiserve Portfolio Item`.
+5. Create one or more entries with the format `Multiserve Portfolio Item`.
-5. Go to `/site/config/settings.yaml` and update theme: setting with your theme name.
+6. Go to `/site/config/settings.yaml` and update theme: setting with your theme name.
 Alternative go to Settings in the Admin panel and switch theme.
-6. Enjoy your creation!
+7. Enjoy your creation!